George Krucik, MD, MBA

 Frequent urination can occur due to many different causes.
 You could experience frequent urination due to urinary incontinence, a bladder infection or interstitial cystitis, a condition involving chronic bladder inflammation.
 Certain dietary changes may help reduce your frequent urination, but you must consult your doctor to treat the underlying condition and evaluate the safety of following a specific diet.

 One of the most important types of foods you can add to your diet for frequent urination is fiber, MayoClinic.com says.
 Eating more fiber can help prevent constipation, which often accompanies frequent urination and urinary incontinence.
 In addition to fiber, you can add more antioxidant foods like tomatoes, squash and cherries to your diet, advises the University of Maryland Medical Center.
-Blueberries and cranberries can help prevent urinary tract infections by blocking bacteria in your bladder.
+Blueberries and cranberries can help prevent urinary tract infections.
 Also, add more magnesium-rich, low-calcium foods like brown rice, barley, bananas and potatoes to your diet to help reduce frequent urination.

 If you suffer from frequent urination, you might avoid artificial sweeteners, acidic foods and carbonated drinks, says the University of Pittsburgh Medical Center.
 Coffee and other caffeinated beverages can worsen your frequent urination as well, notes the University of Maryland Medical Center.
 The caffeine in chocolate is also a urinary irritant.
 Certain foods can stimulate frequent urination; these include oxalate-containing foods like wheat bran, beans, strawberries, spinach, rhubarb, nuts, black tea and beets.
 Additionally, you should avoid red meats, as well as trans fatty acids from commercial baked goods and fried or processed foods.
 Other bladder irritants may include citrus fruits, spicy foods, vinegar and fermented foods.